Mohanavadivel-git/caasworkshop/lessons/6-buildimage.md

 ---

-### Build Container Image In localdev

-If you have no experience with container images, you should check out the [Get Started](https://docs.docker.com/get-started/) tutorial on Docker's website.

 ### BuildConfigs - Introduction

 There are numerous build tools that are used to build container images, such as Docker, Buildah, and Podman.
 You can install these tools on your system or use a virtual machine (such as [localdev]()).

 Openshift, however, provides a way to build container images within the cluster itself.
 This way, builds can be automated and never dependent on system tools.
+This is done through an Openshift-specific object called a `BuildConfig`.
 You can review the documentation for `BuildConfigs` [here](https://docs.openshift.com/container-platform/4.2/builds/understanding-image-builds.html).

-Behind the scenes, `BuildConfigs` uses `Buildah` to build your container image.
+`BuildConfigs` allow you to define the necessary parameters to build your container image.
+This way, you can have a repeatable process and always build your container image the same way.

-### BuildConfigs - Parameters
+### BuildConfigs - Sample

+In this section, we will review a very basic `BuildConfig` to build an image which we will later overwrite.

+1.